Val Kilmer: Death and tributes

-Kilmer died of pneumonia in Los Angeles on April 1, 2025, aged 65.
-Other contributing underlying factors toward his death included acute hypoxemic respiratory failure, chronic respiratory failure, squamous cell carcinoma on the base of his tongue, malnutrition and tracheocutaneous fistula.
-Kilmer was cremated on April 7.
+Kilmer died at Ronald Reagan UCLA Medical Center in Los Angeles on April 1, 2025, at the age of 65.
+His immediate cause of death was listed as pneumonia.
+Underlying causes listed on the death certificate are acute hypoxemic respiratory failure, chronic respiratory failure, squamous cell carcinoma of the base of the tongue, malnutrition, and tracheocutaneous fistula.
+He was cremated six days later, on April 7.

-Upon his death, filmmaker Michael Mann wrote, "While working with Val on Heat, I always marveled at the range, the brilliant variability within the powerful current of Val's possessing and expressing character.
-After so many years of Val battling disease and maintaining his spirit, this is tremendously sad news".
-Director Francis Ford Coppola wrote, "He was a wonderful person to work with and a joy to know - I will always remember him".
-Tom Cruise honored his Top Gun co-star at CinemaCon asking for a moment of silence saying, "I think it would be really nice if we could have a moment together because he loved movies and he gave a lot to all of us".
-Director Oliver Stone wrote: "Val Kilmer was brilliant, both as Jim Morrison in The Doors and in Alexander as King Philip of Macedon.
+Upon his death, filmmaker Michael Mann wrote, "While working with Val on Heat, I always marvelled at the range, the brilliant variability within the powerful current of Val's possessing and expressing character.
+After so many years of Val battling disease and maintaining his spirit, this is tremendously sad news."
+Director Francis Ford Coppola wrote, "He was a wonderful person to work with and a joy to know — I will always remember him."
+Tom Cruise honored his Top Gun co-star at CinemaCon asking for a moment of silence, saying: "I think it would be really nice if we could have a moment together because he loved movies and he gave a lot to all of us."
+Director Oliver Stone wrote:

+Val Kilmer was brilliant, both as Jim Morrison in The Doors and in Alexander as King Philip of Macedon.
 His approach and attitude significantly changed between 1990 and Alexander in 2004.
 The results satisfied me on both occasions.
 To call Val turbulent, contradictory, and tortured is an understatement.
 But the result was he was exciting on film, always exciting, and fresh.
 We need more Vals.
 He was an iconoclast and rebel in his acting, and always kept it exciting in either supporting or main roles.
-The movies will miss him."
-The Doors's drummer John Densmore wrote: "As an actor, Val's channeling of Jim (Morrison) was so close, he gave me the creeps on the set of Oliver Stone's biopic.
+The movies will miss him.

+The Doors' drummer John Densmore wrote: "As an actor, Val's channeling of Jim (Morrison) was so close, he gave me the creeps on the set of Oliver Stone's biopic.
 He should have been nominated for an Oscar as Best Actor."

+On April 5, 2025, Saturday Night Live paid tribute to Kilmer, its former host.
+During the episode, hosted by Jack Black, the program displayed a memorial card featuring an image of Kilmer from his appearance as host on December 9, 2000.
+U2 served as the musical guest during Kilmer's 2000 episode.